 A metric becomes a KPI only when it is measuring something connected to your objectives.

-Now you have a framework which will help you insure that the work you will be doing is relevant to your business goals.
+Now you have a framework that will ensure that the work you will do is relevant to your business goals.

 Why is it happening: Talk to your visitors